-Stoke's Peter Crouch 'emotional' to reach 100-goal Premier League milestone
+Peter Crouch: Stoke striker 'emotional' to reach 100-goal Premier League milestone

 - From the section Football

-Peter Crouch said joining an elite club of just 26 players to score 100 Premier League goals had been an "emotional" moment for him.
+Peter Crouch said joining an elite group of just 26 players to score 100 Premier League goals had been an "emotional" moment for him.

-The Stoke striker reached the milestone in his side's 1-1 draw with Everton on Wednesday, some 15 years after opening his account in the English top flight.
+The Stoke striker reached the milestone in his side's 1-1 draw with Everton on Wednesday, 15 years after scoring his first goal in the English top flight.

-"There's some fantastic players in that 100 club, so to be among them is great for me personally," Crouch, 36, said.
+"There's some fantastic players in that 100 club, so to be among them is great for me," Crouch, 36, said.

 "The minute it went in, it's a great feeling."